| Page Length: | 10-12 | |

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Major products sold by computer stores are computers and peripherals (60 percent of revenue); software (10 percent); and video recorders, cameras, and electronic game devices (5 percent).
+Major products sold by computer stores are computers and peripherals (40 percent of revenue); software (25 percent); and TVs, video cameras, and electronic game devices (15 percent).
 Other products and services include parts and repair and installation.
 Companies may also offer technical support and training classes.
 Some retailers custom-build PC systems.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?